 Dürer path in Neumarkt

 A hiking tour following the traces of Albrecht Dürer.
 Not only Goethe was travelling to Italy through South Tyrol.
-But centuries earlier the german artist Albrecht Dürer travelled to South Tyrol and Italy.
+But centuries earlier the German artist Albrecht Dürer travelled to South Tyrol and Italy.

-The stages of the Dürer path in the overview:
+The stages of the Dürer path:

 - "Klösterle" (small monastery): You can follow the Albrecht Dürer’s traces from Klösterle in St. Florian near Laag till the castle of Segonzano.
 The Klösterle was built in the 13th century and offers accommodation.
 For example for Albrecht Dürer.
-Worth being visited are the roman walls from the 1st century and pieces of the ancient road Via Claudia Augusta.
-In addition there takes place an exhibition about past journeys and travellers.
+Worth being visited are the Roman walls from the 1st century and pieces of the ancient road Via Claudia Augusta.
+In addition, there takes place an exhibition about past journeys and travellers.

-- Roman bridge: Two chilometers distant from Laag you reach an old stone-bridge who cross the Laukasbach-river.
+- Roman bridge: Two kilometres distant from Laag you reach an old stone-bridge who cross the Laukasbach-river.
 The bridge is tall 10 meters and it looks very impressing.
 The bridge was very important in past times and even Charlemagne cross the Laukasbach and South Tyrol.

 - Water mill: Albrecht Dürer passed a watermill, too, on his way to Italy and he made a watercolour draft of it.
-To proof the origin of the watermill on it, scientists make many studies.
+To prove the origin of the watermill on it, scientists make many studies.
 They have resulted that the watermill of the draft is this one you can see In the Etsch- and Cembra Valley.
 Now the draft is the logo of the Dürer path.